waddon1/EndeavourOS-archiso/README.md

-These are the basic needed files and folders to build EndeavourOS system.
+These are the basic needed files and folders to build ZirconiumOS system.

 To get more info on how we put everything together read here: https://github.com/endeavouros-team/EndeavourOS-archiso/wiki/EndeavourOS-ISO